Caeldeth/bloggrs/README.md

 bloggrs is a fully functional blog, useable for technology or your favorite fan topics.

 ## Usage
-To use this application, you must have:
+To use this application locally, you must have:
 1) MySQL
 2) Node.js